PacktPublishing/Clean-Architecture-with-Python/Chapter_6/README.md

 Key aspects:
 - Controllers depend on use cases and presenters through constructor injection
 - Transform primitive input data into DTOs for use cases
-- Return Result objects that can be interpreted by any UI
+- Return Result objects that can be interpreted by any UI (View Models)

 ### 2. Presenters
 Presenters transform use case responses into format-specific view models.